 When Buffy is struggling to make money in Season 6, first trying to get a loan and later becoming an employee of the Doublemeat Palace, no one even once suggests that Willow and Tara could pitch in, despite them living in her house.
 It's probably because Willow and Tara, unlike Buffy, were in college, but there is such a thing as a college student with a part-time job.

 Of course, the whole latter half of Season 2 is dependent on the gypsies who gave Angel his soul as a punishment deciding that if he becomes happy and stops being punished... he'll lose his soul and turn back into a psychotic killer with ambitions to destroy the world.
 Which not only guarantees he won't be being punished anymore, it's also kind of, um, dangerous.
-Okay, maybe they didn't have that much control over how the curse worked, but they don't explain the rules to Angel but simply send Jenny to keep an eye on him, without bothering to tell her how the curse can be broken, and have her make a half-hearted attempt to keep Angel and Buffy apart.
+Okay, maybe they didn't have that much control over how the curse worked, but they don't explain the rules to Angel, simply sending Jenny to keep an eye on him without bothering to tell her how the curse can be broken, and have her make a half-hearted attempt to keep Angel and Buffy apart.
 You'd think explaining to Angel how his soul could be lost again would fit perfectly with their vengeance, since he'd then make sure to never be happy (not to mention that anytime he lost his soul and his friends would put it back, they did the EXACT SAME WAY instead of just putting it in to stay without any loophole).